Abraham Isaac Kook: Theodor Herzl eulogy

 Kook remarked that he was fully capable of rejecting, but since there were enough practicing rejection, he preferred to fill the role of one who embraces.
 However, Kook was critical of the secularists on certain occasions when they violated Halacha (Jewish law), for instance, by not observing the Sabbath or kosher laws, or ascending the Temple Mount.

 Kook wrote rulings presenting his strong opposition to people ascending the Temple Mount, due to the Jewish Laws of impurity.
 He felt that Jews should wait until the coming of the Messiah when it will be encouraged to enter the Temple Mount.
 However, he was very careful to express the fact that the Kotel and the Temple Mount were holy sites that belong to the Jewish people.

-Kook also opposed the secular spirit of the Hatikvah anthem and penned another anthem with a more religious theme entitled haEmunah.
+Kook also opposed the secular spirit of the Hatikvah anthem and penned another anthem with a more religious theme entitled HaEmunah.

 Attitude toward Zionism

-While Kook is considered one most important thinkers in modern Religious Zionism, his attitude towards the "Zionism" of his time was complex.
+While Kook is considered one of the most important thinkers in modern Religious Zionism, his attitude towards the "Zionism" of his time was complex.

 Kook enthusiastically supported the settlement of the land which Zionists of his time were carrying out.
 In addition, his philosophy "la[id] a theological foundation for marrying Torah study to Zionism, and for an ethos of traditional Judaism engaged with Zionism and with modernity".
 And unlike many of his religious peers, he showed respect towards secular Zionists, and willingly engaged in joint projects with them (for instance, his participation in the Chief Rabbinate).

 At the same time, he was critical of the religious-Zionist Mizrachi movement of his time for "tamping down religious fervor and willingly accepting secondary status within the Zionist movement".
 In 1917 he issued a proclamation entitled Degel Yerushalayim, where he distinguished between "Zion" (representing political sovereignty) and "Jerusalem" (representing holiness), and arguing that Zion (i.e. Zionism) must take a cooperative but eventually subservient role in relation to Jerusalem.
 He then went on to found a "Degel Yerushalayim" movement separate from the Zionist movement, though this initiative had little success.